aldehir/cert-authority/README.md

 For older OpenSSL versions, you have to construct a configuration file containing the `subjectAltName`.

-Create a file, `req.cnf` containing the following contents.
+Create a file, `req.cnf`, containing the following contents.

 ```
 [ req ]